 Want to build ULAPI’s features into your mobile, desktop, or server application?
 Contact us at firstname.lastname@example.org so we can learn more about your needs.

 ULAPI Features and Case Studies

 ULAPI is written in C++, and has been incorporated into applications on iOS, macOS, Windows, Android, and Linux, using Swift, Objective C, Java, C++, and Python.
 It is also available as an HTTP-based API.

-ULAPI features are available in English, French, Spanish, German, Italian, Portuguese, Dutch, Russian, Norwegian, Swedish, and Latin.
+Monolingual ULAPI features (e.g. verb conjugation and lemmatization/root-word finding) are available in English, French, Spanish, German, Italian, Portuguese, Dutch, Russian, and Latin.

 + Translation dictionary look-up